Intersectional Rewrites

 Keina Yoshida

-Dr Keina Yoshida is an international human rights lawyer and qualified barrister in England and Wales and the Republic of Ireland.
+Dr Kei Yoshida is an international human rights lawyer and qualified barrister in England and Wales and the Republic of Ireland.
 They are currently a senior legal advisor at the Center for Reproductive Rights, and an associate tenant at Doughty Street Chambers.
 Prior to joining the Center, they worked as a barrister at Doughty Street on women’s rights, LGBTQ+ rights and media law.

 Photo: Michelle Vaz